 It was incredibly draining, making it difficult to find motivation to do anything creative or entrepreneurial, slowing my business endeavors to a halt.

 As my wife and I were reflecting on this past year, we realized (with a moment of shock) that right now our marriage is in the best condition we’ve ever experienced!
 We both feel loved, encouraged, and close to each other—but that didn’t happen by accident.

-There are many changes we made this past year to prioritize our marriage, including introducing a weekly dinner date and a weekly lunch date to separate “heart talk” and “shop talk” and going to a marriage counselor together.
+There are many changes we made this past year to prioritize our marriage, including introducing a weekly dinner date and a weekly lunch date to separate “heart talk” and “shop talk”, as well as meeting with a marriage therapist together.

 All of these changes helped, but they were really the result of the biggest change we made at the beginning of the year: we started taking quarterly offsite retreats together.

 What is a Quarterly Offsite Retreat?